willwulfken/MidJourney-Styles-and-Keywords-Reference/README.md

-# MidJourney-Styles-and-Keywords
-### Styles and Keywords that you can use with MidJourney AI
+# Styles and Keywords that you can use with MidJourney AI
 ###### DISCLAMER: I am not officially affiliated with MidJourney.
 I am simply a user/member who enjoys using their service.

-# *Please note that only the images from `c4d` to `anaglyph` are currently shown.
+## *Please note that only the images from `c4d` to `anaglyph` are currently shown.
 The rest are in the repository, but this page does not contain them yet.*

 ---